JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 - CSS: properties, custom properties, functions, classes, pseudo-elements, pseudo-classes and parts
 - JavaScript: string-literals, object properties, object literals and symbols (in JavaScript)

-You can also write integration for other languages.
+There's also the option to write integration for other languages.

 In the following sub-pages you learn about implementing Web Symbols for your plugin and how you can contribute Web Symbols by statically defining them through JSON schemas: